|COURSE:||Mass Media and National Security (Jour/EMC 4700-001), Tuesday/Thursday, 2:40-4:05, COMM 151|

 Please note that all faculty and staff must use their MTSU e-mail accounts when communicating with a student via e-mail.
 In addition, faculty and staff must send the e-mail to a student's MTSU-assigned e-mail account, rather than to a personal account such as G-Mail or HotMail.
 Faculty and staff cannot send educational data to or from a non-institutional e-mail account.

-Two sites, Secrecy News and the National Security Archive, have weekly e-newsletters you can subscribe to.
+Three sites, Secrecy News, the National Security Archive and the DoD Early Bird Digest, have e-newsletters you can subscribe to.

 1. This schedule, including exam dates, may be adjusted to fit the

 2. You will need Adobe Reader installed on your computer to read some of the documents below.

 History and Background